galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-short/tutorial.md

 ## Re-run that tool with changed settings

-We have now decided that our input reads have to be filtered to an even higher standard.
+We can now try to filter our input reads to an even higher standard, and see how this changes the resulting output (an exploratory analysis).
 We will change the filter settings and re-run the tool.

 > ### {% icon hands_on %} Hands-on: Re-run the tool
 > 1. Click on the {% icon galaxy-refresh %} icon (**Run this job again**) for the output dataset of **Filter by quality** {% icon tool %}